-Sudan's opposition accepts invitation to meet military council for talks
+Sudan military council and opposition agree on committee to resolve differences

 The SPA had declared on Sunday it would suspend talks with the military council.

 While the opposition has insisted on a swift handover of power to civilians, the TMC has said the process could take up to two years.
-Bashir ruled for 30 years after taking power in a military coup.
+Bashir ruled for 30 years after taking power in a military coup in 1989.

 On Tuesday, the SPA and witnesses said security forces tried to break up a protester sit-in outside Khartoum’s Defence Ministry.
 The group instead encouraged protesters to put up more barriers and continue their demonstration.

-Reporting by Khalid Abdelaziz in Khartoum and Nayera Abdallah in Cairo; Writing by Lena Masri; Editing by Mark Heinrich
+Reporting by Khalid Abdelaziz in Khartoum and Nayera Abdallah in Cairo; Writing by Lena Masri; Editing by Mark Heinrich and Tom Brown